zdeveloper/react-datastream/README.md

-# React-Xedd
+# React-DataStream

-React-Xedd is the dead simple state-manager-ish that will make your "Prop Drilling" a thing of the past.
+react-datastream is the dead simple state-manager-ish that will make your "Prop Drilling" a thing of the past.

 * Easy to use and integrate
 * No boilerplate